nodejs/node/doc/api/events.md

 listener array for the specified `eventName`, then `removeListener()` must be called multiple times to remove each instance.

-Note that once an event has been emitted, all listeners attached to it at the time of emitting will be called in order.
+Once an event has been emitted, all listeners attached to it at the time of emitting will be called in order.
 This implies that any `removeListener()` or `removeAllListeners()` calls *after* emitting and *before* the last listener finishes execution will not remove them from